-- All Lower School gates are locked except at the start and end of the School day - External doors, where possible, are kept closed to prevent intrusion - Security codes for doors and gates are kept confidential to employees only. - Maps of the School site are available to visitors only on request. - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by means of a visitor's badge. - Children are only allowed home during the School day, accompanied by adults/carers with parental responsibility or permission being given - All children leaving or returning during the School day have to sign out and in
+- All employees to wear a specific visitor's badge and to sign in at either the Primary or Secondary Phase receptions. - All visitors to be aware of the School's expectations via the 'Visitor Safeguarding Information' leaflet and/or by their host. - All Lower School gates are locked except at the start and end of the School day - External doors, where possible, are kept closed to prevent intrusion. - Security codes for doors and gates are kept confidential to employees only - Maps of the School site are available to visitors only on request - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by means of a visitor's badge - Children are only allowed home during the School day, accompanied by adults/carers with parental responsibility or permission being given - All children leaving or returning during the School day have to sign out and in.